As an Oracle database administrator, firefighting is one of your tasks, and you must prevent fire from happening in the first place if you can.

 To identify the top memory usage rate per session, execute the command below:

-This report also shows information about the specific session ID, memory usage and the SQL statement that are being executed.
-The report such as this is beneficial when performing your query optimization, as you know where to start fixing the root cause of your performance issues.
+This report also shows information about the specific session ID, memory usage, and the SQL statement that is being executed.
+A report such as this is beneficial when performing your query optimization, as you know where to start fixing the root cause of your performance issues.

 4. Blocking Sessions

-In the monitoring module, you have a job named Blocking detector where you will find more details about the blocking session along with the username and type of lock – which are the blocker and the waiter to kill the session.
+In the monitoring module, you have a job named Blocking detector, where you will find more details about the blocking session along with the username and type of lock – the blocker and the waiter to kill the session.